Worship with us at 10:00 a.m. each Sunday.

 Thus, when Grace was given the opportunity to move back to Los Angeles to advance further in her weekday career as an investment operations professional (MBA, Northeastern University), she also faithfully chose to make the most out of this homecoming by choosing to apply her diverse musical skills during weekends as the SHPC Music Director and Keyboardist as of January 2017 – bringing over 14 years of professional, world-class experience as a performing artist who can do any genre (ex.
 Jazz, Gospel, Classical, and Contemporary), skillfully complementing SHPC’s own multi-generational family of multi-talented volunteers in our Choir and Contemporary Praise Band!

-Included too among SHPC’s current and long-time volunteer vocalists and instrumentalists are: Michael McGinnis, a past member of the iconic American folk music group The New Christy Minstrels; Margaret Henken, who plays the viola in Orange County’s Pacific Symphony; her husband John Henken (seen above in between blue-shirted Jeff Thompson, who plays bass guitar with our SHPC Praise Band when he’s not busy with his fine art printmaking business, and bearded harmonica player Arlie, our favorite military veteran and pet dad to our German Shepherd pals Buddy and April, during the April 2016 Blessing of the Animals), the current publications editor and a past performer for the Los Angeles Philharmonic; and noted independent jazz saxophonist Jennifer Hall.
+Included too among SHPC’s current and long-time volunteer vocalists and instrumentalists are: Michael McGinnis, a past member of the iconic American folk music group The New Christy Minstrels; Margaret Henken, who plays the viola in Orange County’s Pacific Symphony; her husband John Henken (seen above in between blue-shirted Jeff Thompson, who plays bass guitar with our SHPC Praise Band when he’s not busy with his fine art printmaking business, and bearded harmonica player Arlie, our favorite military veteran and pet dad to our German Shepherd pals Buddy and April, during the April 2016 Blessing of the Animals), the current managing editor for marketing & communications (as well as a past performer) for the Los Angeles Philharmonic; and noted independent jazz saxophonist Jennifer Hall.